xma711/notebook/machine_learning/sample_complexity/README.md

 (both ways have some issues.)

 Overall, if we want to have a finite sample complexity, we can do either:
-	- limit the hypothesis class without limiting the distribution of X and Y (discrimative methods???)
-OR
+	- limit the hypothesis class without limiting the distribution of X and Y OR
 	- limit the space of distribution for X and Y. (e.g. via a parametric approach)